Zuzzi/KnightsTour/README.md

 How can a knight jump on an NxN chessboard in such a way that it visits  every square exactly once?

-input: dimension N of the board and starting Tile
+Input: dimension N of the board and starting tile.

-output: List of squares which completes the knight's tour
+Output: list of squares which completes the knight's tour.

-The main predicate builds a list of NxN coordinates, delete the starting position from the list and call the depth first search algorithm to find a possible solution, then it prints the solution list on the screen
+The main predicate builds a list of NxN coordinates, delete the starting position from the list and call the depth first search algorithm to find a possible solution, then it prints the solution list on the screen.

 e.g.
 ?- knightstour(5,1/5,Tour).